CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/01/lab1-intro.md

    ![LabEnvironment](media/envtab-env1.png)

-1. To check if you have performed the lab step steps correctly, click on **Validate** after each exercise from the Lab Validation tab of the environment page.
+1. To check if you have performed the lab step steps correctly, click on **Validate** after each module from the Lab Validation tab of the environment page.

    ![](media/validation-env1.png "Validation")